Travel guide

 4-5 days Mixed use, some video 3-5 GB

-A week or more Remote work, streaming, hotspot 8 GB or more
+Week or more Remote work, streaming, hotspot 8 GB or more

-City of Zurich versus all of Switzerland
+City of Zurich vs. all of Switzerland

 Why avoid roaming in Switzerland